tcltk/tcl/doc/markdown/file.md

     Note that temporary files are *only* ever created on the native filesystem.
 As such, they can be relied upon to be used with operating-system native APIs and external programs that require a filename.

 **file tildeexpand** *name*
-: Returns the result of performing tilde substitution on *name*.
+: [Returns the result of performing tilde substitution on *name*.
 If the name begins with a tilde, then the file name will be interpreted as if the first element is replaced with the location of the home directory for the given user.
 If the tilde is followed immediately by a path separator, the **$HOME** environment variable is substituted.
 Otherwise the characters between the tilde and the next separator are taken as a user name, which is used to retrieve the user's home directory for substitution.
-An error is raised if the **$HOME** environment variable or user does not exist.
+An error is raised if the **$HOME** environment variable or user does not exist.]{version="TIP602"}

     If the file name does not begin with a tilde, it is returned unmodified.